JeremyChuaWX/ncf/README.md

 - Run `preprocess.py` to preprocess the data

-- If CUDA is available or using Apple Scilicon, u can enable the gpu flags in the configs (found in `./src/config.py`) accordingly to speed up training
+- If CUDA is available or using Apple Scilicon, you can enable the gpu flags in the configs (found in `./src/config.py`) accordingly to speed up training

   - `use_cuda`
   - `use_mps`